yt-project/yt/doc/source/visualizing/volume_rendering.rst

 bit more work, but we will also provide several helper functions that attempt to create satisfactory default volume renderings.

+.. note:: It's usually best to start out simple with the built-in helper
+          interface, and expand on that if you need to.

 Here is a working example for rendering the IsolatedGalaxy dataset.

 .. python-script::